chrischiedo/books-rest-api-spring-boot/README.md

 # Book REST API project

-This project implements a simple REST API using [Spring Boot](https://spring.io/projects/spring-boot) framework.
+This project implements a simple REST API using the [Spring Boot](https://spring.io/projects/spring-boot) framework.

-Check out the companion blog post, [How to deploy a Spring Boot application on a local Kubernetes cluster with minikube](https://chrischiedo.github.io/java-spring-boot-kubernetes-minikube).
+Check out the companion blog post: [How to deploy a Spring Boot application on a local Kubernetes cluster with minikube](https://chrischiedo.github.io/java-spring-boot-kubernetes-minikube).

 ## Running the application locally